AIDS Memorials in the UK

 Find Directions

-Brighton New Steine Gardens
+Brighton 'Tay' in New Steine Gardens

 The cast bronze AIDS Memorial Sculpture by Romany Mark Bruce and is four metres high.
 It depicts two intertwined figures, one male figure and one genderless figure that soar up towards the sky.
 The sculpture forms a shadow in the shape of the red ribbon which is the international symbol for HIV/AIDS awareness.